BioJulia/PopGen.jl/docs/index.md

 This is the documentation for the PopGen.jl package.
 If you're reading this, you're likely interested in doing some kind of population genetics analyses.
-Please read through the docs and try the tutorial out to get a feel for what PopGen.jl can do.
+Please read through the docs and try the functions out with the test data in `/test/testdata.gen` to get a feel for what PopGen.jl can do.

 ## About

 PopGen.jl is an attempt to shift population genetics analyses away from the patchwork of available pop-gen packages present in the R and Python languages, and combine it with the speed, power, fun(?), and community of the Julia language.
 We hope to implement common analyses (heterozygosity, kinship, FST, Tajima's D, etc.) in *sane*, user friendly ways, with syntax used within the package being consistent with the rest of the Julia ecosystem.

+## Goal

+To be a comprehensive package for population genetics analyses and visualization that's fast and user friendly.
+This project is developed with a particular mantra: **Sanity, Sensibility, Accessibility**.

+**Sanity**

+Functions are written in a way such that their use is sane and natural.
+When possible (or sensible), we use full words for input variables or other components of input/output.
+All functions in this package have their first argument as the input data without keywords.
+Always.
+We also try to minimize redundancy, such as the function `remove_loci!`, where the loci you wish you remove are listed as the second argument without a keyword, because the name of the function is already self explanatory, and the first argument will always be the input data, therefor having a keyword argument `loci = ` would be redundant.

+**Sensibility**

+Functions need to be sensible, both in what they do and how they do it.
+This means that functions should include only the most relevant arguments, and the most sensible defaults for arguments.
+It also means the outputs need to be flexible enough to use with other Julia packages.
+As an example, `plot_missing` takes the entire `PopObj` as an argument rather than a user specifying specific elements, and it returns a pre-configured plot for basic data visualization.
+The only arguments are a custom color palette, if so desired.
+However, the purpose of that plot is for data exploration, so the specification of plotting attributes is unnecessary because those plots will never be in publications.
+If a user wants to make their own plots using that information, they can do that with the dataframes produced from `missing`, which is exactly what `plot_missing` does under the hood!

+**Accessibility**

+Documentation is everything!
+We recognize Julia is a comparatively young language, and we know which languages and packages other population geneticists are using for their work.
+We *want* you to be comfortable using `PopGen.jl`, and that means investing a lot of time into writing thorough documentation intended for users (vs developers).
+We also recognize that you (the reader) might not be very familiar with Julia, or any language other than R (which is ok!), so we've written a section on clarifying some Julia concepts/conventions that will make reading this documentation a whole lot clearer.
+It is by no means a replacement for sitting down and learning the Julia language a bit ([here is a great online book on that](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html)), but it should hopefully reduce the barrier of entry somewhat.

 ## Why Julia and not Python or R?